RESPA: Explaining The Real Estate Settlement Procedures Act

 The world of real estate can be confusing for both first-time buyers and sellers.
 Newcomers may not know about all of the closing costs involved.
-Unfortunately, some servicers would take advantage of people’s lack of knowledge about real estate.
+Unfortunately, some servicers have taken advantage of people’s lack of knowledge about real estate.

-To combat these kinds of abusive practices, the RESPA, or Real Estate Settlement Procedures Acts, was created.
+To combat these kinds of abusive practices, the RESPA, or Real Estate Settlement Procedures Act, was created.
 This measure ensures that both buyers and sellers know exactly what costs to expect throughout their real estate transactions.
-If you’re considering purchasing or selling real estate, it’s important to know what RESPA is, how it benefits both buyers and sellers, and what the penalties are for violation.
+If you’re considering purchasing or selling real estate, it’s important to know what RESPA is, how it benefits both buyers and sellers and what the penalties are for violations.

 What Is RESPA?

 The Real Estate Settlement Procedures Act (RESPA) was passed by Congress in 1974 and ensures that home buyers and sellers receive complete disclosures on real estate settlement costs.
 The purpose of RESPA in real estate is to limit the use of escrow accounts and to prohibit abusive practices like kickbacks and referral fees.

 While the act was passed in 1974, it took effect in 1975 and was first governed by the U.S. Department of Housing and Urban Development (HUD).
 However, it has fallen under the jurisdiction of the Consumer Financial Protection Bureau (CFPB) since 2011.

 There have been other changes to RESPA in the last several decades, all designed to protect both buyers and sellers.
 One of the most substantial amendments is the 2008 RESPA Reform Rule.
 This included a standard Good Faith Estimate form and streamlined mortgage servicing disclosure language.
 It also required an “average charge” line to be added to the Good Faith Estimate.